Money to be made by reducing emission on the farm.

 Simple to use, easy to scale

-Feed additives come premixed into your regular feed.
+Feed additives come premixed into your regular feed with your local feed company.
 No new systems or infrastructure needed.
 Works across farm sizes and feeding systems.

 Rising demand for low-emission farming